redpesk-core/afb-app-manager/docs/0-introduction.md

 launching, terminating, pausing and resuming applications in a multi user secure environment.

-A third component exists in the framework, the binder **afb-daemon**.
+A third component exists in the framework, the binder **afb-binder**.
 The binder provides the easiest way to provide secured API for any tier.
 Currently, the use of the binder is not absolutely mandatory.